Automorphisms of the procongruence pants complex: Two preliminary results

 For a multicurve $\s$, let $C_P(S\ssm\s)$ be the disjoint union of the pants complexes associated to the connected components of $S\ssm\s$ and let $d(S\ssm\s)$ be the sum of the modular dimensions of the connected components of $S\ssm\s$.
 For $\s\in C(S)_{d(S)-2}$, we have that $d(S\ssm\s)=1$, so that the pants complex $C_P(S\ssm\s)$ is isomorphic to the Farey graph $\rm F$ and identifies with a subgraph of $C_P(S)$, which we denote by $\rm F_\s$.
 The pants complex $C_P(S)$ is then the infinite union of the Farey subgraphs $\{\rm F_\s\}_{\s\in C(S)_{d(S)-2}}$ and we give each of them the orientation defined above.
-A corollary of Margalit's series of isomorphisms~(\ref{Margalitiso}) is then that automorphisms of $C_P(S)$ either preserve or reverse all orientations of the Farey subgraphs.
+A corollary of Margalit's series of isomorphisms~\eqref{Margalitiso} is then that automorphisms of $C_P(S)$ either preserve or reverse all orientations of the Farey subgraphs.

-The procongruence pants complex $\kC_P(S)$, for $d(S)>1$ is the union of the profinite set of profinite Farey graphs $\{\hF_\s\}_{\s\in\kC(S)_{d(S)-2}}$, each naturally associated to a $(d(S)-2)$-simplex of the procongruence curve complex $\kC(S)$ (cf.\ Definition~6.3 in \cite{BF}), and we give each of them the orientation defined above.
-However, it is not clear that the automorphisms of $\kC_P(S)$ act in synchrony on the orientations of its profinite Farey subgraphs.
+The procongruence pants complex $\kC_P(S)$, for $d(S)>1$ is the union of the profinite set of profinite Farey graphs $\{\hF_\s\}_{\s\in\kC(S)_{d(S)-2}}$, each naturally associated to a $(d(S)-2)$-simplex of the procongruence curve complex $\kC(S)$ (cf.\ \cite[Definition~6.3]{BF}), and we give each of them the orientation defined above.
+However, it is not clear whether the automorphisms of $\kC_P(S)$ act in synchrony on the orientations of its profinite Farey subgraphs.